 The other side of the Data Comm success equation and maximizing benefits is a growing number and variety of aircraft capable of using it.
 Participation is voluntary, but for operators to realize operational benefits, they must equip their aircraft with Future Air Navigation System avionics and VHF Digital Link radios to transmit messages.
-Through an FAA incentive and industry investment, more than 4,000 aircraft have Data Comm avionics, exceeding the goal of 1,900 domestic air carrier aircraft equipped by 2019.
-Eleven U.S. airlines, 43 international airlines, 39 business jet operators, and the Department of Defense have equipped at least a portion of their fleets and are using Data Comm in the National Airspace System (NAS).
+Through an FAA incentive and industry investment, more than 5,800 aircraft have Data Comm avionics, exceeding the goal of 1,900 domestic air carrier aircraft equipped by 2019.
+Thirteen U.S. airlines, 48 international airlines, 43 business jet operators, and the Department of Defense have equipped at least a portion of their fleets and are using Data Comm in the National Airspace System (NAS).

 Pilots can easily read and accept departure clearance instructions with Data Comm's tower services.